SRCH2/srch2-ngn/documentation/docs/index.md

 }
 ```

-The first three methods *onInsertComplete*, *onUpdateComplete*,
+The first four methods *onInsertComplete*, *onUpdateComplete*,
 *onDeleteComplete* and *onGetRecordComplete* will be executed
 whenever its corresponding action is complete (for instance *onInsertComplete*
 will trigger after the SRCH2 search server completes inserting a record in
 response to *insert(getAFewRecordsToInsert())*).
 The parameters
 of these methods always contain the raw JSON response (*JSONResponse*) as it was
 returned by the SRCH2 server for inspection in case of a failure to
 complete the requested action.
-For insert, update and deletes the
+For inserts, updates and deletes the
 parameters before this indicate the number of records that were either
 successful or failed in completing the action: for instance, had we
 inserted one dozen  records and the SRCH2 search server was able to
 insert all of  them without a problem, the values of *success* and *failed* for
 *onInsertComplete* would be 12 and 0 respectively.
 Note that
 *onUpdateComplete* also contains *int upserts* which counts
-the number of records that were inserted instead of updated,
+the number of records that were inserted instead of updated
-when the *Indexable* *update* method was called, because no
+(after the *Indexable* *update* method was called) because no
-existing record could be found to update.
-Thus for *onUpdateComplete*
+existing record could be found to update and was thus inserted as a new record.
-the total success count would be *success* + *upserts*.
+Therefore for *onUpdateComplete* the total success count would be *success* + *upserts*.
 The method
 *ononGetRecordComplete* contains the parameters *success* and *record*
 where *success* will indicate if the record was in fact retrieved and
-*record* will be that record if retrieved.
+*record* will be that record if retrieved; if not retrieved it will not be
+null but contain no keys or values.

 Finally the last method *onIndexReady* will be called as soon as the SRCH2 server is
 up and running and has loaded the index this *Indexable* represents.
 The